alxHawley/Fiinder/README.md

 Cellular signal quality indicator supported by a modem utility which constantly reads signal quality

-GPS fix indicator for 3D, 2D, and no fix, reported from GPSD monitoring external GPS
+GPS fix indicator for 3D, 2D, and no fix, reported from GPSD monitoring of external GPS

-Online mapping optimized using concurrent requests to multiple tile subdomains to decrease latency/ map rendering issues
+Online mapping optimized using concurrent requests to multiple subdomains to decrease latency/ map rendering issues

 Tracking using PyTryFi